In my last post, I described how you can fix the issue regarding:

 Cause

-This error can be related to several possible problems and a common solution you will find in SQL Server forums and post is that you should Drop and re-create the linked server will resolve this problem.
+This error can be caused by several problems, and a common solution you will find in SQL Server forums and posts is to drop and recreate the linked server.

 So, after several tests, I started to think as a truly genuine old-school technical guy: